Festo-se/raeware/README.md

 - [Credits](#credits)

 # Getting Started

-What is to do to get an working rae?
+How I get an working rae:

 1. Download the .stl files from the [base-system](base-system) including drive and guide parts
 2. Choose whether you want a [realsense](perception-modules/realsense) or a [kinect](perception-modules/kinect) perception system and download the according .stl files.
 3. Print it with a high-quality SLS-Printer.
 4. Assemble the the printed parts and the electric components with the appropriate screws.
 5. Download the Image for the embedded linux called raeos and flash it on an SD-Card.
 Then boot the system.

+> If you want to have an assembled and preinstalled rae, please contact [themakeservice](#)

+How to set up my rae:
-6. Install the raeros-client on your host system and setup an ethernet or wireless based connection to the rae-system.
+1. Install the raeros-client on your host system and setup an ethernet or wireless based connection to the rae-system.

-> Although everything is well documented we recommend [themakeservice](#) if you want to avoid any complications.

 # Base-System
 ![](imgs/rae-base-system.png)